H8X24A1/H8X24A1.github.io/appendix/product-descriptions/app-description-sparo.md

 ### 2.3 HXA Display (optional)

-Optional display panel to complement room signage or reflect the same map view and dashboard widgets (news, weather, logo) when combined with **HXA Room Booking**.
+Optional display panel to complement room signage or reflect the same map view and dashboard widgets (weather, logo) when combined with **HXA Room Booking**.

 ---